Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2023-08-14-Shellcode-With-The-Default-Linux-Toolchain.md

 ---
 *TLDR; Linker scripts can be used to generate shellcode via C in a fairly platform agnostic way.
 This allows offensive developers to use the full capabilities of the Linux Toolchain, sans library code (until a dynamic loader for library calls can be devised)*

 *Also, this post is optional.
-It motivates the next post in this serise which goes into detail about the technique itself, instead of the motivation and avenues of research that lead to it.*
+It motivates the next post in this series which goes into detail about the technique itself, instead of the motivation and avenues of research that lead to it.*

-*Finally, this is not a novel technqiue.
+*Finally, this is not a novel technique.
 I am attempting to present this technique in a much more friendly way than I was introduced to it.
-I also do not know who thought of this first, but the FOLOIAGE project on github was the earliest example of it I could find.*
+I also do not know who thought of this first, but the FOLIAGE project on github was the earliest example of it I could find.*

 # What we will be studying with this series